 Diving Nusa Penida North Coast

 All along North Nusa, we can find a slope that is perpendicular to the coast.
-It is rich firstly in both hard and soft corals forming large boomies and second in fish life, which is excellent.
-For instance, you can see schooling jacks, fusiliers, sweet lips, and spade fish.
-And also patrolling white tip sharks, giant trevalies, and turtles.
+It is rich firstly in both hard and soft corals forming large bommies and second in fish life, which is excellent.
+For instance, you can see schooling jacks, fusiliers, sweet lips, and spadefish.
+And also patrolling sharks, giant trevallies, and turtles.